 Only show these results:

-Nylas recommends avoiding using IMAP.
+⚠️ Nylas recommends that you avoid using IMAP.
 IMAP has reduced functionality and will eventually be deprecated by Google.

 What you'll learn

-In this tutorial, you'll learn how to authenticate your Google application.
+In this tutorial, you'll learn how to authenticate your Google app using either Hosted or Native auth.

-To use Google native authentication, you need to get a refresh token from Google.
-A refresh_token is part of the OAuth 2.0 protocol and gives you access to Google APIs.
-You can use Google API Client Libraries to automate the refresh_token implementation process.
+Refresh tokens are part of the OAuth 2.0 protocol, and they give you access to Google's APIs.
+You can use the Google API client libraries to automate the refresh_token implementation process.

-Refresh tokens for Google Cloud Platform applications with the "Testing" publishing status expire in seven days.
-Learn more about refresh token expiration.
+📝 Note: Refresh tokens for GCP apps with the Testing publishing status expire after seven days.
+For more information, see Google's official refresh token expiration documentation.

-1. Redirect the user to your OAuth login page.
+1. Redirect the end user to your OAuth login page.
+Google sends an authentication code to your app.

 curl -X POST https://api.nylas.com/connect/authorize -d '{